mlnoga/nightlight/README.md

 |whitePerc      |0.0         | percent of pixels to display as white in final screen transfer function |
 |cpuprofile     |            | write cpu profile to `file` |
 |memprofile     |            | write memory profile to `file` |

+## Build instructions

+Linux and Mac already have a proper shell.
+On Windows, installing [Msys2](https://www.msys2.org/) is recommended to give you that.
+Msys2 currently needs a small [workaround](https://gist.github.com/k-takata/9b8d143f0f3fef5abdab) for the shell to run quickly.
+While symbolic links are not required for Nightlight, they are convenient to link into your camera capture folders.
+They can be enabled for Msys2 under Windows with this [settings change](https://superuser.com/a/1400340).

+If you haven't done so already, install golang via your operating system package manager, or from the [golang repository](https://golang.org/doc/install]).

+Then run `go get -u github.com/mlnoga/nightlight`, and Nightlight will be ready for your use in `$GOPATH/bin/nightlight`.

 ## License